-- 1 Accessory relay can be activated at warning level or alarm level depending on programmable function - 2 The Alarm state can be latched according to programmable function - 3 The detector will be in its BIT FAULT state until it has passed a successful BIT. - 4 The alarm outputs will be activated as long as the alarm conditions are present and will stop approximately 5 seconds after the fire is no longer detected.
+- 1. The video output can be activated continuously or only when a fire is detected, according to programmable function.
+See Table 8 - 2.
+The Alarm state can be latched, according to programmable function - 3.
+The detector will be in its BIT FAULT state until it has passed a successful BIT. - 4.
+The alarm outputs will be activated as long as the alarm conditions are present and will stop approximately 5 seconds after the fire is no longer detected.